University of Vermont: Present

-The Lawrence Debate Union
+Lawrence Debate Union

-The university's debate team, which competes in both the American policy debate and British parliamentary debate formats, is one of the oldest organizations on campus, and receives funding from a private grant established in 1899.
-The Lawrence Debate Union has sent students abroad to promote cultural understanding.
-In 2007, students traveled to Slovenia, Malaysia, and Thailand.
+The Lawrence Debate Union (LDU) has been UVM's official debate team since 1899.
+Competing in British parliamentary debate, policy debate, and social justice-oriented debate, it is one of the oldest organizations on campus, receiving funding from a private grant established in 1899.
+The LDU has sent students to international competitions, from Slovenia, Malaysia, and Thailand (2007) to Greece and South Africa.
 The school has also sent students to the World Universities Debating Championship held in Ireland, Turkey, Botswana, Manila, Berlin, and Chennai, breaking into elimination rounds in the 2011 World University Debating Championship.
 Debaters from the LDU have also regularly competed in tournaments hosted by Oxford University and Cambridge University, and in 2013 won the title of the Budapest IV and Vienna IV in consecutive tournaments.
 Domestically, the LDU has also won the title of Northeast Universities Debating Sweepstakes champion for four consecutive years.
 The program is currently ranked seventh in the top schools for British Parliamentary debate in the world, and is the third-ranked American university on the list, behind only Yale and Cornell.
 It encourages participation of all interested UVM students, and sponsors public debates at UVM and for the Burlington community.
-The coach of the LDU, Alfred C. Snider, was, before his death in late 2015, one of the most decorated debate coaches in the world and also coached the National Speech and Debate Organization's national high school debate team to compete in the world championships.
+Alfred C. Snider, who coached the LDU for over thirty years, was one of the most decorated debate coaches in the world.
+He also coached the National Speech and Debate Organization's national high school debate team to compete in the world championships.